 Dyson is known for their expensive, well-built vacuums and fans, featuring sleek design and unique colors.
 The founder, Sir James Dyson, had been working on an electric car as well, with an industry-first solid-state battery, capable of delivering over 600 miles of range on a charge.

-Indeed, the project got so far that the team had hundreds of employees, and Dyson invested $500 of his own money into the car.
+Indeed, the project got so far that the team had hundreds of employees, and Dyson invested $500 million of his own money into the car.

 Late last year, the project was cancelled, due to cost, and the fact that each model would have needed to cost $182,000 just to break even.